Michael21107/AsiSupport/ReadMe.txt

 	Thanks to MulleDK19 and LMS for RAGE Plugin Hook Thanks to Alexander Blade for ScriptHookV
 	Thanks to alexguirre for helping me figure out stuff

-V) License

-	ASI Support for RAGE Plugin Hook
-	Copyright © 2019 Pursuit

-	This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-	This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-	You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.